 Angel Heart signalled his first serious band – it had a name at least – a pop/rock/prog influenced trio that marked his first collaboration with future Karnataka members Rachel Jones and Jonathan Edwards.
 Dream Circle was to follow, influenced by goth folk rockers All About Eve but always with an added element of experimentation, the progressive influence again finding its way to the surface.
 This was followed by The Big Pink, a band that was to perform at the 1992 Heineken Festival alongside the Manic Street Preachers.

-This legacy of bands resulted in a collection of songs, ideas and collaborations which were largely unrecorded.
-In 1998 Ian decided to set up a home studio with Rachel Jones to start a project to record the best of the tracks.
+This formative period resulted in a collection of songs, ideas and collaborations which were largely unrecorded.
+In 1998 Ian decided to set up a home studio with Rachel Cohen to start a project to record the best of the tracks.
 With guitarist Paul Davies invited to add guitar parts to the songs and the project complete, there was still no master plan or intention to take this further forward as a band but with a feeling that they had created something worthwhile, the idea of continuing as a band grew stronger.
 A name was required and Ian’s recent forays to the wilds of India provided the inspiration with the band adopting the name of the Indian State he had visited – Karnataka was born.

 1998 KARNATAKA – KARNATAKA

 2012 KARNATAKA – NEW LIGHT

 2015 KARNATAKA – SECRETS OF ANGELS